g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 root@DC3>
 ```
-And now, we have the full conectivity in our backbone!
+And with that, we have achieved full connectivity across our entire backbone!

-So, with this we have our topology to delivery transit and other services to our customers, and sure, connect to some upstreams!
+We now have a solid, resilient topology ready to deliver transit and other valuable services to our customers, and, of course, connect to our upstream providers.

-In the next step, we'll configure our BGP topology, see you soon!
+In the next post, we will configure our comprehensive BGP topology.
+See you soon!